holland-backup/holland/docs/source/config.rst

 .. describe:: after-backup-command = string

-    Run a shell command after a backup completes, such as sending out an e-mail or performing external post backup cleanup tasks (such putting a server back in a load balancer for example).
+    Run a shell command after a **successful** backup, such as sending out an e-mail or performing external post backup cleanup tasks (such putting a server back in a load balancer for example).